-- Trout magnet hook and body falls horizontally in the water instead of head weight like all other...
+- FALLS HORIZONTALLY IN THE WATER: Trout magnet hook and body fall horizontally in the water instead...

-- Double sided trout magnet box is the perfect size box for pocket or vest with great jig body color...
+- PERFECT SIZE BOX: Double-sided trout magnet box is the perfect size box for pocket or vest with...

 The Trout Magnet, at first glance, looks like some sort of as seen on TV phony lure.
 But these lures do really work.